Physician Associate MSc

 Some support may be offered for home students from Health Education England, but this cannot be guaranteed.
 Details will be provided to you when your application is confirmed, and you would not normally need to apply for this separately.
 This is not available for international students.

-The Government will provide a loan of up to £10,000 per student for postgraduate Masters study.
+You may be eligible for a postgraduate loan for Masters study.
 It will be at your own discretion whether the loan is used towards fees, maintenance or other costs.
 For full details visit our postgraduate loans page.

 You will be required to pay an additional fee in order to undertake the National Assessment at the end of the course.